Why EVA in running shoes is important

 The act of standing on a shoe is demanding because it places upwards of a hundred pounds, depending on the person’s body weight and balance, on the shoe’s midsole, which is the part that you stand on.
 The standard midsole thickness is thin–about 15mm or just less than ¾ of an inch.
 It has to compress under the weight of standing, but not too much or you won’t feel any cushion.
 When you remove the shoe, the midsole should rebound.

-But technical running shoes are made for running which much more severe than standing.
+But technical running shoes are made for running and that activity creates much larger forces than standing.
 When running, three times your bodyweight lands on each midsole.
 For the average man, that’s about 600 pounds.
 So the midsole’s thin material has to be durable enough to compress without flattening under 600 or more pounds and then instantaneously rebound as soon as the foot takes off but before it lands again.
 EVA can do this–repeatedly for months.

 Foremost, the shoe has to be comfortable.
 Through trial and error manufacturers have learned that the midsole has to feel flexible, cushioned and lightweight.
 EVA materials have those properties.